lucapette/website/content/writing/my-programming-principles.md

 The key is _so far_.
 I have mental checkpoints marking the progress.
 "I changed this line, stuff still works".
 Yes, it's that trivial.
-As soon as my feedback loop shows me something unexpected, I go back one checkpoint because "it worked before I changed that".
+As soon as my feedback loop shows something unexpected, I go back one checkpoint because "it worked before I changed that".
 I can be radical with my reaction to unexpected
 feedback: I often just delete the last change and start over.